tigerMoon/sentinel-zuul-sample/README.md

 # sentinel-zuul-sample

-This is simple project for [alibaba/Sentinel](https://github.com/alibaba/Sentinel) spring cloud zuul integration sample.
+Zuul does not provide rateLimit function, If use `SentinelRibbonFilter` route filter. it wrapped by Hystrix Command. so only provide Service level circuit protect.

 Sentinel can provide `ServiceId` level and `API Path` level flow control for zuul gateway service.

-*Note*
+This is simple project for [alibaba/Sentinel](https://github.com/alibaba/Sentinel) spring cloud zuul integration sample.

-this project is for zuul1.
+*Note*: this project is for zuul 1.

 ## Modules